Expeera/IC-PayPortal/readme.md

-# 🚧 Fiat Payment Module for Motoko
+# 🚧 Expeera Module for Motoko

-The Fiat Payment Module for Motoko is a library that provides developers with a set of functions for managing fiat payments on the Internet Computer Protocol (ICP).
-This module enables seamless integration of popular fiat payment gateways such as `Stripe` and `Paypal` into Motoko applications.
+The Expeera Module for Motoko is a library that provides developers with a set of functions for managing Expeeras on the Internet Computer Protocol (ICP).
+This module enables seamless integration of popular Expeera gateways such as `Stripe` and `Paypal` into Motoko applications.

 [Live Demo](https://3356i-cqaaa-aaaao-axdqa-cai.icp0.io/): https​&#65279;://3356i-cqaaa-aaaao-axdqa-cai.icp0.io